phone icon 888.881.1139 M-F: 6am - 7pm PST · Sat & Sun 9am - 1pm PST

 An estate includes all of your belongings, money, and investments.
 The word "estate" may conjure up visions of opulent wealth, but the word itself means everything you own, like cars, accounts, collectibles, heirlooms, furniture, and anything else that belongs to you.

 Regardless of how much money you have, estate planning starts with the concept of a will.
 A last will and testament is the legal document used to distribute a person's possessions and give instructions to the person’s family after the person dies.
-Most people can adequately draft their own last will, which can be changed according to their family’s needs.
-If you are at least 25 years old and have a job, it is recommended that you have a simple will, even if you are healthy.
+While it's possible to create a simple will, the complexity of individual circumstances often warrants a keen eye to ensure the will is valid and effectively carries out the testator's intentions.
+Regardless of your specific circumstances, it is generally recommended that you have a simple will, even if you are healthy; as we all know, accidents happen.
 This is particularly true for entrepreneurs, who may have several projects in development at one time.

 A living trust is a funded instrument that provides for management of your assets, including property and business interests.
 The trust can also be established to manage your property after you die.
 A trust gives you maximum control of your affairs.
 You may be the trustee while you are living and name a successor trustee after your death.
 This is an effective way to avoid intervention by the courts.